Legal Information and Claims

 - National Social Security Institute (INSS).

-- OPEN BANK, S.A. is a Member Bank of the Deposit Guarantee Fund for Credit Institutions.
+- Open Bank S.A., is a member bank of Spain's Deposit Guarantee Fund for Credit Institutions.

 Shareholder structure